LIPS-scheme/lips/REFERENCE.md

 ```
 (eq? a b)

-Function compare two values if they are identical.
+Function that compares two values if they are identical.
 ```

 ## equal?
 ```
 (equal? a b)

-Function check if values are equal if both are pair or array
+The function checks if values are equal.
+If both are a pair or an array
-it compares the their elements recursivly.
+it compares their elements recursively.
 ```

 ## eqv?
 ```
 (eqv? a b)

-Function compare the values.
-It return true if they are the same, they
+Function that compares the values.
+It returns true if they are the same, they
-need to have same type
+need to have the same type.
 ```

 ## error